ilanagit/git/README.md

 Credits
 -------
-The selenium2-java-quickstart-archetype project is an open source project licensed under the Apache License 2.0.
+The webdriver-java-quickstart-archetype project is an open source project licensed under the Apache License 2.0.